plummm/SyzScope/README.md

 <a name="Why_did_we_develop_SyzScope"></a>

 A major problem of current fuzzing platforms is that they neglect a critical function that should have been built-in: ***evaluation of a bug's security impact***.
 It is well-known that the lack of understanding of security impact can lead to delayed bug fixes as well as patch propagation.
-Therefore, we developed SyzScope to reveal the potential high-risk bugs among seemingly low-risk bugs on syzbot.
+Therefore, we developed SyzScope to reveal the potential high-risk bugs among seemingly low-risk bugs from [syzbot](https://syzkaller.appspot.com/upstream).

 ### More details?